-Stephen Leist, Managing Partner Stephen spent 20 years inside investment banks in Asia and the US.
-He ran the Asia Pacific Equity activities of Salomon/Citigroup from 1999 to 2001, after 12 years in Japan managing units at Morgan Stanley, UBS and Deutsche Bank.
-From 2005 through 2007 he built Merriman Curhan Ford’s asset management division as the group’s Chief Operating Officer in San Francisco.
+Stephen spent 20 years inside investment banks in Asia and the US.
+He ran the Asia Pacific Equity activities of Salomon/Citigroup from 1999 to 2001, after stints at Morgan Stanley, UBS and Deutsche Bank.
+From 2005 through 2007 he built Merriman Curhan Ford’s asset management division as the group’s Chief Operating Officer.
 He is also active member of the Innovation Advisory Council of the Japan Society of Northern California.
 Stephen graduated from Wesleyan University with a BA in History and attended the Falcon Program for Japanese Studies at Cornell University.
 He is an enthusiastic reader, skier, biker, coach, carpenter, dad, student and mentor.

-Sheryl WuDunn, Venture Partner Sheryl has served in a variety of roles marketing, strategic planning and banking, raising capital in new media, media technology and healthcare.
-Previously, WuDunn has worked as investment advisor at Goldman, Sachs & Co. and at The New York Times both as an executive and journalist: in management roles in both the Strategic Planning and Circulation Sales departments at The Times.
-As the first Asian-American reporter to win a Pulitzer Prize, WuDunn was selected as one of 60 notable members of the League of Extraordinary Women by Fast Company magazine.
+Sheryl WuDunn, Partner - New York Sheryl has served in a variety of roles marketing, strategic planning and banking, raising capital in new media, media technology and healthcare.
+Previously, Sheryl has worked as investment advisor at Goldman, Sachs & Co. and at The New York Times.
+Her work for the Times was both as an executive and journalist: and in management roles in the Strategic Planning and Circulation Sales departments.
+As the first Asian-American reporter to win a Pulitzer Prize, Sheryl was selected as one of 60 notable members of the League of Extraordinary Women by Fast Company magazine.
 In August 2015, Business Insider named her one of the 31 most prominent graduates of the Harvard Business School.

 Roger Marshall, Venture Partner - North Asia Since 1975, Roger has been actively involved in business consulting and retained executive search consulting in Japan, Korea and APAC, and helping Japanese and Asian multinational firms to build successful organizations.
-Since 1990, Roger has been a Partner & Managing Director Global Business Development at Odgers Berndtson Japan, a London-based top-tier global consultancy.
+Since 1990, Roger has been a Partner & Managing Director Global Business Development - Chairman since 2019 - a London-based top-tier global consultancy.
 Prior to that, Roger was a director at KPMG Consulting, building and leading one of the firm's practices in Japan and Korea.
 Roger is fluent in Japanese, with a B.A. degree in Asian Studies from Sophia University.
 He also studied Biotechnology at Penn State University, College of Science.